ponylang/ponyc/examples/pony_check/README.md

 ## How to compile

-With a minimal Pony installation, in the same directory as this README file run `ponyc`.
+With a minimal Pony installation, in the same directory as this README file, run `ponyc`.
 You should see content building the necessary packages, which ends with:

 ```console
 ...